 The Italian Riviera begins just beyond Menton, where the French Riviera and France ends.
 Our tour was part of a larger trip.
 This section covers, The Italian Riviera in a campervan from San Remo to Genoa.

 To be honest, we weren’t too sure what to expect from this part of Italy.
-However, after a brief peak at the first couple of resorts around Ventimiglia, a few years ago.
-These left us slightly less than impressed.
+However, a brief peek at the first couple of resorts around Ventimiglia, a few years ago left us slightly less than impressed.

 This trip began by driving along the coastal road through Ventimiglia.
 The alternative route, is the rather boring A10 motorway that runs inland.
 Something we wanted to avoid.

 As many of you will know.
 Driving in a Motorhome has been a big part of our lives for a number of years.
 Nigel is an excellent driver and loves a challenge, although, these Italian roads are another level!